RavensbourneWebMedia/Dynamic-Web/projects/filter-bubbles/README.md

 * [RAW](http://raw.densitydesign.org) allows you to convert spreadsheet data into a [D3.js](http://d3js.org/)-based visualisation

 * [Vega](http://vega.github.io/vega/) is a visualisation grammar, a declarative format for creating, saving, and sharing interactive visualisation designs.

+* [Rita](http://rednoise.org/rita/) provides tools for artists and writers working with natural language in programmable media.
+The library is designed to be simple while still enabling a range of powerful features, from grammar and Markov-based generation to text-mining, to feature-analysis (part-of-speech, phonemes, stresses, etc).

+* [Postman](https://www.getpostman.com/) helps you create and test your API requests, before you write any code.

 <!--
 # Matteo's TODO